DhyeyR-007/Picard-Lefschetz-Integral-Calculus/README.md

 The **plind.py** package provides a Python-based implementation of this method.

+## Example Implementation
+Sample usage and implementation can be found in ipynb notebook.

 ## Installation
 To use plind.py, run pip install plind.

 ## Refer for more info